-That education and multiary training stood him in good stead a little later as he enfered mili-tary service in World War II and was on active duty for 31⁄2 years.
-That included a term in the Officers Training and his comments carding for one and overseas service for one and one-half years.
-During the war he was with the \$3rd Infantry Division (the old Ohio National Division (the old Onio Vational Guard unit) and after the close of the war was with the 42nd Division, the famed Rainbow Division from Oklahotna.
+The Volunteer Service Bureau of Austin, he explained, is one that provides a clearing house for results in Aurur. for people in Austin who want to volunteer for work in various social and welfare agencies to bring qualified workers and the training stood him in good stead a little later as he entered mili-fary service in World War II and was on active duty for 31⁄2 years.
+That included a term in the Officers Training School after his basic training and his overseas service for one and overseas service for one and one-half years.
+During the war he was with the 83rd Infantry Division (the old Ohio National Guard unit) and after the close of the war was with the 42nd Division, the famed Rainbow Division from Oklahotna.
 He is now a major in the Army Reserve on the staff of the 90th Infantry Division.